wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The delivery time of the event is then the current tick, plus tag latency, plus the backoff cycles.
 The event is sent with `forwardByDestination()`.

+Method `sendResponseUp()` is very similar to `forwardMessage()`, but it creates a response event given an existing one, and sends it up by calling `forwardByDestination()` (since the source and destination is just the inverse of those in the existing object, which is assumed to be a request received from the above), rather than down.
+The delivery time models MSHR latency, if the input event object is from the MSHR (argument `replay` set to `true`), or models tag latency, if it is a freshly receieved event object that is just handled for the first time (argument `replay` set to `false`).
+The delivery time is also returned.

 #### Function Stubs

 The base class also defines stub functions for each type of coherence message it may receive, with the name being